gajim/gajim/README.md

 #### Developing

-For developing you dont have to install Gajim.
+For developing you don't have to install Gajim.

-After installing all dependencys execute
+After installing all dependencies execute

 ``./launch.py``